-The Division of Gynecologic Oncology represents the Regional Gynecologic Oncology Program for the Champlain LHIN and Gatineau areas.
+The Division of Gynecologic Oncology represents the Regional Gynecologic Oncology Program for The Ottawa Hospital and The University of Ottawa.
 It provides the only tertiary Gynecologic Oncology comprehensive cancer care within the region.
 Its primary focus is a longitudinal model of care based on multidisciplinary care delivery from screening, diagnosis, treatment to palliation and incorporates an integrated translational and health services and clinical trial research program.

-The gynecologic oncology team is made up of 5 board certified gynecologic oncologists (Drs.
-Michael Fung Kee Fung, Tien Le, Wylam Faught, Laura Hopkins and Johanne Weberpals), a palliative care physician (GP oncologist Dr. Belinda Barnes) and 2 subspecialty fellows (Drs.
-Jennifer Brown-Broderick and Elena Igwe).
-The program has the only endowed Chair in ovarian cancer research in Canada and incorporates two world renowned basic scientists, Dr. Barbara Vanderhyden and Dr. Benjamin Tsang, and a strong collaboration with the genetic pathologists at The Ottawa Hospital and The University of Ottawa.
+The gynecologic oncology physician team is made up of 4 board certified gynecologic oncologists (Drs.
+Michael Fung Kee Fung, Tien Le, Wylam Faught and Johanne Weberpals) and subspecialty fellows.
+The program has the only endowed Chair in ovarian cancer research in Canada and includes two world renowned basic scientists, Dr. Barbara Vanderhyden and Dr. Benjamin Tsang, and a strong collaboration with the genetic pathologists at The Ottawa Hospital and The University of Ottawa.